Giuseppe de Samuele Cagnazzi

-Giuseppe de Samuele Cagnazzi was an Italian politician of the Kingdom of Naples.
+Giuseppe de Samuele Cagnazzi (1763-1837) was an Italian politician of the Kingdom of Naples.
 He was an inspector and director of the customs department of the Kingdom of Naples.
 He was the elder brother of Italian scientist and economist Luca de Samuele Cagnazzi.

 Life

 Giuseppe de Samuele Cagnazzi was born in Altamura on March 19, 1763, to Livia Nesti and Ippolito Cagnazzi.
-He was the brother of Italian scientist and economist Luca de Samuele Cagnazzi and, after the premature loss of their father, their father's friend Carlo de Marco took care of the two siblings, especially their education, in order to ensure them a prestigious careers in politics.
+He was the younger brother of Italian scientist and economist Luca de Samuele Cagnazzi and, after the premature loss of their father, their father's friend Carlo de Marco took care of the two siblings, especially their education, in order to ensure them a prestigious careers in politics.
 They both studied in the first years in the Royal College of Bari Real Collegio and subsequently they completed their studies at the University of Altamura.